ietf-wg-keytrans/draft-arch/draft-ietf-keytrans-architecture.md

 # Privacy Law Considerations

-Consumer privacy laws often provide a 'right to erasure', meaning that when a consumer requests that a service provider delete their personal information, the service provider is legally obligated to do so.
+Consumer privacy laws often provide a 'right to erasure'.
+This means that when a consumer requests that a service provider delete their personal information, the service provider is legally obligated to do so.
 This may seem to be incompatible with the description of KT in {{introduction}} as an 'append-only log'.
 Once an